 Courtney Johnson

-Many autistic people rely on direct support professionals for accessing care and living more independently, including some individuals who use AAC.
-This presentation discusses personal experiences as an AAC user receiving home and community based services - with an emphasis on the importance of access to communication for ensuring an individual’s safety and autonomy.
+Many autistic people rely on direct support professionals for accessing care and living more independently, including some individuals who use Augmentative and Alternative Communication (AAC).
+This session will review the importance of access to communication to ensure an individual's safety and autonomy.
+This session will also share the personal experiences of an AAC user receiving home and community-based services.

 10:30 – 11:30 AM Breakout 2E